Are you a new student? We recommend taking time to review the New Student Checklist.

 Assignment completion for mastery of content

 Students are required to complete all assignments within each module, during the dates scheduled for the module, mastering course content prior to moving onto the next one.
-Falling behind in one module may negatively impact your ability to be successful in subsequent modules and the course.
+Falling behind in one module may negatively impact your ability to integrate feedback and be successful in subsequent modules and the course.
 The goal is content mastery, not simply course and program completion.
 To ensure that students demonstrate competency with each of the objectives of the course and program - regardless of total points accumulated on assignments within the course, each individual assignment must be completed in order to receive a passing grade for the course.

 Consult with instructor with questions about course content and/or expectations